dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 ### Various Linux ###

 Most of the directions through the class will be very similar on the various flavors of linux.
-Mostly just replace any `brew` command with the package manager for your system (apt on Ubuntu or yum on Fedora).
+Mostly just replace any `brew` command with the package manager for your system (`apt` on Ubuntu or `yum` on Fedora).

 ### Windows ###

 Windows is a trickier dev environment.
 We'll try to provide directions but these may need revision.

-In general though whenever we refer to 💻 Terminal you can just use ***Git Shell*** (which comes bundled with the GitHub app).
+In general though whenever we refer to 💻 Terminal/iTerm you can just use ***Git Shell*** (which comes bundled with the GitHub app).
 You may want to check out [Chocolatey](http://chocolatey.org) which is a package manager for Windows.

-If you want to be brave you can try out the very new beta of [ubuntu in windows](https://blogs.msdn.microsoft.com/commandline/2016/04/06/bash-on-ubuntu-on-windows-download-now-3/) — no guarantees there.
+You can also try out the newish [ubuntu in windows](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) if you have Windows 10 — no guarantees there.

+You could also run a [linux virtual machine](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098) if you don't have windows 10 / the above didn't work out for you.
+This runs a self-contained linux OS on your windows box.

+*see the `#windows` Slack channel for emotional support*

 ## Command Line ##